emacsmirror/quick-sdcv/README.md

 The `quick-sdcv` package serves as an Emacs interface for the `sdcv` command-line interface, which is the console version of the StarDict dictionary application.

+**This package enables Emacs to function as an offline dictionary.**

 This integration allows users to access and utilize dictionary functionalities directly within the Emacs environment, leveraging the capabilities of `sdcv` to look up words and translations from various dictionary files formatted for StarDict.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->